nhatle102003/Who-Is-This-Artist/README.md

 Follow these instructions to use the extension:

 **IMPORTANT**
 You should get access to the Spotify API client ID and client secret and Open Router API key to use this extension.
-A simple Google search should suffice on how to obtain them.
+A simple Google search should be suffice on how to obtain them.

 1. **Clone the Repository**:
    ```bash